 Tube: Baker Street Station

-The team behind global affairs magazine Monocle are hosting a Christmas Market this December weekend, taking place in the courtyard outside their Marylebone HQ.
-New stalls from the likes of Another Country, CaBas, Coloquy, Iittala, M.Hulot, Rose and Rose, and Norway join old favourites at the fair including Begg & Co, selling fine cashmere scarfs and wraps; Trunk Clothiers, featuring a selection of fine menswear; and Oyuna, high quality womenswear.
-Plus, there will be Alpress coffee, a Japanese gift wrapping station, warming treats and live music.
-There's even the chance to meet Santa himself and two of his antlered helpers.
+The team behind global affairs magazine Monocle are flying in a Finnish Santa, reindeers and welcoming new stalls from the likes of Shinola and Mast Brothers for their Christmas Market this year.
+The December weekend fair, taking place in the courtyard outside their Marylebone HQ, pitches new stalls from The Geometry of Pasta, Freight Store and Khunu and their yak wool garments alongside old favourites including Begg & Co, selling fine cashmere scarfs and wraps, Trunk Clothiers who specialise in fine menswear, and Oyuna for high quality womenswear.
+Plus, there will be Alpress coffee, a tombola, warming treats and live music.
+There's even the chance to meet Santa himself and three of his antlered helpers.

 Christmas shopping with soul.

 'Christmas shopping with soul' is how the organisers of The Crafty Fox Christmas Market are selling it and they're not wrong.
-Taking place at the Bussey Building in Peckham in mid-December, the market provides the chance to purchase unique, design-led products directly from the makers - perfect for some original Christmas presents.
-There will be steel and wooden jewellery, clothing, books, prints, toys, cards and much more.
+With numerous markets taking place throughout December, the market provides the chance to buy unique, design-led items directly from the makers, providing the perfect opportunity to snap up some original Christmas presents.
+From steel and wooden jewellery to clothing, books, prints and toys, there's something for all of your loved ones.
+The market can be found at The Dogstar, Brixton on 5th and 6th December, The Museum of London Docklands on 8th December, the Bussey Building, Peckham on 12th and 13th December, and the Geffrye Museum on 17th December.

 IN THIS ARTICLE